Carhul/Wingmans-Brygge/README.md

     Note; the review section is fictional as this is a new approach for The Wingmans.
     It needed to be included as part of the assessment criteria.
-    But is highly relevant as it wil be updated with real reviews in the future.
+    But is highly relevant as it will be updated with real reviews in the future.

 ## UX ##